 - Colorful paper

 - Laminating pouches

-- Toy pots/pans (We love the set from Melissa and Doug)
+- Toy pots/pans – we love this Melissa and Doug set!

 - Laminate each sheet

 Note: Due to the irregular edges of the play food, consider spreading out cutting over a period of time.
 For example, cut red foods and focus on teaching and mastering those.
 Then prepare orange foods, yellow foods, etc.

 Language teaching tips